remp2020/pythia-tools/conversion_prediction/README.md

 pip3 install -r requirements.txt
 ```

+Create `.env` file based on `.env.example` file and fill the configuration options.

 ## Usage

 If you don't have the model files generated yet, let's *train* the models first: